 Near future projects include:

-1. Digging a well for a garden and livestock
+1. Digging a well for future cabins, garden and livestock.

 2. Portable outdoor shower with propane heater (yet to be purchased)

 3. Rock for the Cabin road and parking

 4. Planting in the raised beds for a garden (ongoing)

 5. Mowing fields and cutting blackberries

 6. 6-Future Cabins for Temporary housing for Active/Veterans

 The most immediate need is the well and shower.
 The well will need a backhoe to dig the hole, concrete rounds for the walls, and possibly rocks.